viewar/config-eslint/README.md

 ## TODO

+- add eslint-plugin-jsdoc
-- test/enhance import resolver (with webpack)
+- test/enhance import resolver (with eslint-resolver-webpack)
 - TEST on other workstations (especially on MAC)
 - shove eslint/prettier RC files into /config
 - add eslint-plugin-jsx